antphan12/antphan12/README.md

 Hi!
 My name is Anthony Phan
 =====================================================================================================================================

-Software Engineering Student @ Iowa State | Part-time Telecom Engineer @ MidAmerican Energy Company
+Software Engineering Student @ Iowa State University | Part-time Telecom Engineer @ MidAmerican Energy Company
 ---------------------------------------------------------------------------------------------------

 Hi!
 I'm Anthony Phan, Software Engineering student at Iowa State University.
 I’m focused on building a career that merges my technical expertise with my enthusiasm for problem-solving.
 With a solid foundation in AWS, Java, JavaScript, CSS, C, HTML, and other languages.
 I’ve honed my skills through hands-on projects which I am eager to take on with the challenges ahead.
 I am currently working as a part-time telecommunications engineer at MidAmerican Energy Company while I am a student this Fall at Iowa State University.